tekperfect/devops-docs/docs/courses/14-Cloud_Computing/lessons/aws-rds.md

 2. Create Apache site for WordPress.

-3. Create a file by running the following command
-`vi /etc/apache2/sites-available/wordpress.conf` and add the following lines to the file:
+3. Create a file by running the following command `sudo vi /etc/apache2/sites-available/wordpress.conf` and add the following lines to the file:

 ```
 <VirtualHost *:80>